mjasek114/w205-Million-Song-Database/README.md

 1. Spin up an m3.medium AWS server with the image ami-003f7f6a
 	* Ensure you have the following ports open: 8787, 3838
 2. Login to the server via the command line
-3. Execute the following (replace your values for things in {braces}:
+3. Execute the following (replace your values for things in {braces}):

 cd /data